 Email is the best and fastest way to contact me.
-PLEASE do not message me through Moodle, MyTC Gradebook, or Teams, because I do not check those platforms frequently and will not see your message.
-When sending email, please include your first and last name as well as your class name.
-Please note that I do not answer emails between the hours of 7:30 pm and 7:30 am, but I typically respond to all emails within 24 hours.
+PLEASE do not message me through Moodle/ TCOnline, MyTC Gradebook, or Teams, because I do not check those platforms frequently and will not see your message.
+When sending email, please include your first and last name and indicate which class you are enrolled in.
+You are welcome to email me any time; however, please note that I do not answer emails between the hours of 7:30 pm and 7:30 am.
+I typically respond to all emails within 24 hours.

-Office Hours: MW 9:30-11:00 and 2:00-3:00; TR 8:00-9:30, 12:30-2:00 and other times by appointment
+Office Hours: MW 9:30-1:00; TR 8:00-9:30; Fridays and other times by appointment

 Please be aware that this course is presented in a hybrid, 8-week compressed format.
-A hybrid course, as defined by the Texas Higher Education Coordinating Board, is a "course in which a majority (more than 50 percent but less than 85 percent), of the planned instruction occurs when the students and instructor(s) are not in the same place."
-You can expect to spend at least 6-8 hours per week interacting with course material on Moodle (this may include but is not limited to watching lecture videos or other informational videos related to course content and completing online assignments).
+A hybrid course, as defined by the Texas Higher Education Coordinating Board, is a "a distance education course in which more than 50 percent but less than 100 percent of instructional activity takes place when the student(s) and instructor(s) are in separate physical locations."
+You can expect to spend at least 6-8 hours per week interacting with course material on Moodle/ TCOnline (this may include but is not limited to watching lecture videos or other informational videos related to course content and completing online assignments).

-Because of the fast-paced nature of a hybrid course and the compressed course format, face-to-face attendance is required and is extremely important.
-If you cannot regularly attend class, you should enroll in a fully online course.
+Because of the nature of a hybrid course and the compressed course format, in-person attendance is required and is extremely important for this course.
+If you cannot regularly attend class, you should drop this course enroll in a fully online course.
+This course does NOT meet on Teams.